offis/FBS-Ability_Haptic-Dataset/README.md

 * The subfolder **01_Violin_Plots** contains all participant responses in a CSV file (`study_rankings.csv`) and a Python script used to generate violin plots showing the score distribution for individual materials.
 * The subfolder **02_Statistical_Results** contains an Excel spreadsheet with all participant responses and additional calculations across these values, such as averages, medians, interquartile ranges, and medians of medians.

----

-Would you like me to also **tighten the style** (e.g., make it more concise and “publication-like”) or do you prefer it to stay **instructional and descriptive** as it is now?